KevinVan720/animated_styled_widget/README.md

-# responsive_styled_widget
+# animated_styled_widget

 Powerful styling, serialization, animation, and custom components all in one place.

 Current features of this package:

-1. Let you use a serializable style/style map to design highly customizable StyledContainer widget.
+1. Let you use a serializable style to design highly customizable StyledContainer widget.
 2. Implicit animations with the AnimatedStyledContainer widget.
 3. Explicit animations (local/global, timed/scroll based) with the ExplicitAnimatedStyledContainer widget.
 4. Styled Components: StyledButton, StyledToggleButtons, StyledSwitch, StyledRadio, StyledCheckbox, StyledSlider.
 Your app don't need to look like Material.